niell-ion/crossing-docs/docs/crossing_setup.md

     The trailer is not registered for towing on public roads.
 The Portable Crossing Guard must be transported via flatbed when traversing public roads.

+### Maintenance

+* Complete all required maintenance items outlined in the section titled "Before Towing".

 ### Securing Components

 !!! warning "Secure Before Towing"